JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 But the supposed “job” turned out to be just a shitty internship doing things I wasn’t really interested in for barely any salary whatsoever.
 I had to basically sit around in this SoHo loft all day like some servant on call to do… Whatever… Whenever they decided I could do things like lift boxes or file papers.
 Yeah, as an adult now I understand the value of a real internship at a place you can feel a career connection to.
 But back then I just wanted a job at a place that didn’t exactly have to be cool, but was at least somewhat fun to spend time in and—most of all—to get paid in the process.

-Which is all to say in the case of Roar Bocks, I generally didn’t get along with anyone there and

-.
-Especially when the main “gofer” at the place—this guy named Rob—would delay paying me every week as he promised.
-It was my first introduction to the art and publishing world, but I wasn’t really ready for it.
+Which is all to say in the case of Roar Books, I generally didn’t get along with anyone there and didn’t find being there to be a positive experience at all.
+Especially when the main gofer/“toadie” at the place—this guy named Rob—would endlessly put off paying me every week as he promised.
+It was my first introduction to the art and publishing world—and the endless excuse of non-payment—but I wasn’t really ready for it then.

-So after a few weeks of making maybe $80 total, Rob called me and said there was a job more up my alley at this place called Castilian Communications.
-I never heard of them before, but it sounded more like a real job.
-So I called them up, met the owner, we got along and I got a summer job in “the city.”
+So after a few weeks of making maybe $80 total for my efforts, Rob called me and said—in this really passive aggressive way—that there was a job more up my alley at this place called Castilian Communications.
+I never heard of them before, but it sounded more like a real job with real responsibilities and real pay.
+So I called Castilian Communications up, met the owner, we got along and I got a decent summer job in “the city.”

 ***